FreilichLab/Ginatt_MAGs/README.md

 ## Ginatt MAGs

-Repository holding all sequences of Metagenome assembled genomes (MAGs) generated in the work of Ginatt et al.
+Repository holding all de-replicated sequences of Metagenome assembled genomes (MAGs) generated in the work of Ginatt et al. Each folder indicates a specific metagenome assembly, from MAGs were curated.
 Raw metagenome sequences from which MAGs are curated in this study are deposited in NCBI under BioProject accession number PRJNA779554
 (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA779554).